PADI Divemaster Course: FROM 39,000 THB

-Here you will go through various Search and Recovery Scenarios that involve different Search Patterns.
+Here you will go through various Search and Recovery Scenarios involving different Search Patterns.
 In fact they are similar to those you were taught on your PADI Rescue Course.
 On this exercise you will demonstrate a methodical search of an area to find various sized objects.
 We cover how to tie various knots including the Bowline, Two Half-hitches and Sheet bend.
 Also safely rig and bring to the surface an object not more than 10kg using an appropriate lifting device.
 We have several lift-bags that you can try.

 Divemaster Candidates who have already completed the PADI Search & Recovery Diver Specialty Course may be credited with having completed this exercise.
-And if you have not yet done this Specialty Diver Course yet, then this is an awesome opportunity too take it!
+And if you have not yet done this PADI Specialty Diver Course yet, then this is an awesome opportunity too take it!
 So consider integrating it into your PADI Divemaster Course!

 Skill 5: Deep Dive Scenario

 As you know Deep Diving takes more dive planning and preparation than shallow dives.
 Therefore, this exercise provides you with some Deep Diving experience under supervision.
-This is to help prepare them when you will be working as a PADI Divemaster or Instructor supervising deep dives.
+This is to help prepare you for when you are working as a PADI Divemaster or Instructor supervising deep dives.

-This is very important for Divemasters and Instructors working on Phuket.
+This is very important for PADI Divemasters and Instructors working on Phuket.
 Especially when working on a Similan Island or Burma Liveaboard.
 We will teach you how to prepare emergency breathing equipment, which we call a “Drop Tank.”
 Also practice descent and control techniques for deep dives including some compass navigation at depth.
 And another important thing; practicing safe controlled descents and ascents with and without a reference line.

 We can conduct this dive at most of our Phuket Dive Sites.
 However Ko Dok Mai and the King Cruiser Shipwreck are two of our favorites!

 Candidates who have a PADI Deep Specialty Diver certification may be credited with completing this exercise.
 This is an awesome chance for you to take the PADI Deep Diver Specialty course.
 So if you don't have it already consider integrating the Specialty Diver Course into your Indepth PADI Divemaster package.

 PADI Divemaster Conducted Program Workshops